 VAUDE promotes sporting activities.
 The VAUDE Academy offers events for beginners and experts.

-Our absenteeism* (= all absences caused by illness, including accidents at work or occupational illnesses) was 5.87% in 2016.
-(2015: 6.65%).
-Thus, we have reached our goal of reducing the number of absences and continue to be under the national average as we have for years.
+Our absenteeism* (= all absences caused by illness, including accidents at work or work-related illnesses) was 5.49 % in 2017.
+(2016: 5.87 %) Thus, we have reached our goal of reducing the number of days off work, and the figure continues to be below the national average as it has been over the past:

-And this is depsite the fact that we use an extremely strict computation for absenteeism.
-Unlike most other statistics, we count every absentee day and not just those after the third consecutive day.
+Added to this is the fact that we use an extremely strict calculation for absenteeism.
+In contrast to most other statistics, we count every absentee day and not only after the third day of absenteeism in a row.

-We will continue to work on lowering our illness absenteeism rate.
-To accomplish this we are relying on the occupational heath management program measures described above and on our occupational safety program.
+We will continue to strive towards lowering our illness absenteeism rate.
+For this we rely on the above described measures in our company health management program and the issue of company safety Occupational Safety.